DataDog/datadog-operator/docs/secret_management.md

 ## 3. Use the Secret backend feature

-The Datatog Operator is compatible with the ["Secret backend" feature][1] implemented initialy in the datadog agent.
+The Datatog Operator is compatible with the ["Secret backend" feature][1] implemented.

 ### How Deploy the Datadog-Operator with the secret backend activated